NESP Resilient Landscapes

 Where they sleep

 Bilbies dig burrows to sleep in during the day.
-The burrows are spiral shaped and can be up to 3 m long and 2 m deep.
 Bilbies can dig very quickly and will extend their burrow to escape predators.
 Bilbies are known to travel large distances between different burrows.
 The burrows are often shared by males, females and their young, as well as other animals like goannas, echidnas and other small mammals.

 What Bilbies look like